JanJon5000/Stuff/README.md

 ## Podstawy_programowania
 <strong style="color:green;">COMPLETED</strong>
-    Its a project I made to pass a class at my university.
+    <p>Its a project I made to pass a class at my university.
 Its a console application whose main attractive feature was colors of diffrent parts of text on the screen.
-It wasnt complex or fun - it taught me a little about manipulating text in console with C++, but what kind of quality in todays programming enviroment is it?
+It wasnt complex or fun - it taught me a little about manipulating text in console with C++, but what kind of quality in todays programming enviroment is it?</p>

 ## Algorithms
 <strong style="color:green;">WILL DEFFINITELLY DO MORE IN THE FUTURE</strong>
-    Some algorithms I tried too understand bycoding them in Python or C++ - mainly sorting ones and some ciphers as well
+    <p>Some algorithms I tried too understand bycoding them in Python or C++ - mainly sorting ones and some ciphers as well</p>

 ## C++ Playground
 <strong style="color:yellow;">A MESS - SOMEWHAT COMPLETED, SOMEWHAT DISCONTINUED, SOMEWHAT DK</strong>
-    Some console apps I made with C++
+    <p>Some console apps I made with C++
     - casino simulator (not really but somewhat accurate name)
     - Language Manipulator in which you can make strings such as RERERERERERERE with commands and when lazy
-    - Math - which was an attempt to make non-decimal fractions and mathematical vectors
+    - Math - which was an attempt to make non-decimal fractions and mathematical vectors</p>

+## Antenna
+<strong>NOT FINISHED YET</strong>
+    <p>Matlab script I created to draw standarized antenna radiation graphs - for purpose of my education, passing the class and as an excuse to learn some Matlab (Excel cant do these)</p>